Interpreting SAT Scores

 The SAT College and Career Readiness Benchmarks reflect benchmark scores for both Evidence-Based Reading and Writing and Math sections.
 Students whose scores meet each section's benchmarks are considered college and career ready.
 That means if a score is at or above the benchmark, they're on track to be ready for college after high school.

-Students can use the detailed feedback in their online score report or speak with a school counselor about their scores to see which skills need the most improvement.
+Students can use the detailed feedback in their online score portal or speak with a school counselor about their scores to see which skills need the most improvement.

 Percentile Ranks